Calgary urged to wait for more details before deciding on 2026 Olympic bid - Red Deer Advocate

 But the IOC has extended the invitation phase for 2026 bids, so the city has another year to mull it over.

-Committee chair Rick Hanson told councillors they have the gift of time and it would be prudent to take advantage of that and get all the information they can.

-“We didn’t feel that we should rush to a conclusion or any kind of recommendation without considering all current and relevant facts,” he said during bid discussions at city hall Monday.
+“We didn’t feel that we should rush to a conclusion or any kind of recommendation without considering all current and relevant facts,” Hanson told councillors.

 “And sometimes these current and relevant facts arrived very late in the game.”